flutter/website/src/docs/cookbook/networking/update-data.md

 Now, use the following steps to update the `updateAlbum()` function to return a `Future<Album>`:

   1. Convert the response body into a JSON `Map` with the `dart:convert` package.
-  2. If the server returns a `UPDATED` response with a status code of 200, then convert the JSON `Map` into an `Album` using the `fromJson()` factory method.
+  2. If the server returns an `UPDATED` response with a status code of 200, then convert the JSON `Map` into an `Album` using the `fromJson()` factory method.
-  3. If the server doesn't return a `UPDATED` response with a status code of 200, then throw an exception.
-(Even in the case of a 404 Not Found server response, throw an exception.
+  3. If the server doesn't return an `UPDATED` response with a status code of 200, then throw an exception.
+     (Even in the case of a "404 Not Found" server response, throw an exception.
 Do not return `null`.
-This is important when examining the data in `snapshot` as shown below.)
+     This is important when examining
+     the data in `snapshot`, as shown below.)

 <!-- skip -->
 ```dart